prof-rossetti/internet-technologies/projects/freestyle/project.md

 If your project is a website or web app, it should ideally be hosted and available for public consumption over the Internet.
 Websites should be hosted via GitHub Pages, while web applications should be hosted on a Heroku server.
 If you need help deploying an application to Heroku, ask the professor for support.

-Your final project code should reside in a repository on GitHub.
+Your final project code should reside in a repository on GitHub (one per group).
 By the designated due date, submit the [Project Submission Form](https://forms.gle/pKhPM3N2zqMUisga9) and specify the URL of your project repository.

 ### Presentation

 During the designated class period, deliver a seven minute presentation to describe your product and demonstrate its implementation.
 The implementation need not be entirely complete by this time, but ideally you'll have at least some functionality to show.

-Before you deliver your presentation, upload your presentation document in PDF format [to Canvas](https://georgetown.instructure.com/courses/104329/assignments/385044).
+Before you deliver your presentation, upload your presentation document in PDF format [to Canvas](https://georgetown.instructure.com/courses/104329/assignments/385044) (one per group).

 ### Peer Review